edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 to give the place to one of their children.

-In the few months that remained on our lease we looked for apartments and were considering the prospect of homelessness it was so difficult.
+In the few months that remained on our lease we looked for apartments and were contemplating the prospect of homelessness because the search was so futile.

-We did find a place in the end.
+Luckily, we did find a place in the end.

 # Back on the north side

 _The house where I live now_

 We are now living on the North side of Cork city again.

-People tell me that where I live is dangerous again.
-I think they say things like that because there is social housing.
-The place is perfectly fine and I don't know what they're talking about.

-I think some people haven't lived in different places, so they don't realise that there are great people everywhere.

 This is probably the place I've lived with the strongest feeling of community.
 People really look out for each other.